Women’s sports can do at least one thing men’s can’t, experts say: Get bigger

 The proof is in the steady stream of new business deals, from new TV rights deals to sponsorships, marketing opportunities and programming that supports women’s sports.

-WNBA Commissioner Cathy Englebert said she had been thinking about how to increase valuations for her teams, from sponsorships to creating new media packages to sell to esports to gambling.
+WNBA Commissioner Cathy Engelbert said she had been thinking about how to increase valuations for her teams, from sponsorships to creating new media packages to sell to esports to gambling.
 The WNBA has lost more than $10 million a year since its inception in 1997, according to the NBA.

 “We have a valuation problem here,” she said.
 “And it starts with marketing and partnerships.”